4.3. Preferences

 Default Python Code

-Sets a default Python code snippet that is used in the scripting console as default.
+Sets a default Python code snippet to be used in the scripting console.

 Additional Python Path

-Add the path to an additional Python package so it can be found in the import statement.
+Adds the path to an additional Python package so that it can be found in the import statement.

 Python Debugger Code